NickGrunert/master-thesis/modules/02_algorithm.typ

     Nonetheless, the decision was made to exclusively examine and inspect the surfaces within the house's base area.
     Consequently, this necessitated the implementation of a filtration process to remove external surfaces.

-    Given that the algorithm has already obtained the clipped pixels from the edge detection pipeline, it was determined that it was feasible to utilize this information in this particular step.
+    Given that the algorithm has already obtained the clipped pixels from the edge detection pipeline, it was determined that it was feasible to utilise this information in this particular step.
     The implementation of the surface growth algorithm on the clipped pixels image produces a set of surfaces that approximately define the areas of the image.
     By this set of segments, the house area can be identified.
     Due to practicality, the algorithm will simply check with overlap regarding the mask from the input data.
 However, a more sophisticated approach independent of the input data could be developed in future work.